hitenkoku/multiling-mkdocs-learn/mkdocs/en/index.md

 Please submit any bugs you find [here.](https://github.com/Yamato-Security/hayabusa/issues/new?assignees=&labels=bug&template=bug_report.md&title=%5Bbug%5D)
 This project is currently actively maintained and we are happy to fix any bugs reported.

-If you find any issues (false positives, bugs, etc...) with Hayabusa rules, please report them to the hayabusa-rules GitHub issues page [here](https://github.com/Yamato-Security/hayabusa-rules/issues/new).
+If you find any issues (false positives, bugs, etc..) with Hayabusa rules, please report them to the hayabusa-rules GitHub issues page [here](https://github.com/Yamato-Security/hayabusa-rules/issues/new).

-If you find any issues (false positives, bugs, etc...) with Sigma rules, please report them to the upstream SigmaHQ GitHub issues page [here](https://github.com/SigmaHQ/sigma/issues).
+If you find any issues (false positives, bugs, etc..) with Sigma rules, please report them to the upstream SigmaHQ GitHub issues page [here](https://github.com/SigmaHQ/sigma/issues).

 # License